SauravGupta123/PixelFlare/README.md

 ### 🚀 Connect with Me

-For any queries, feature requests, or contributions, feel free to reach out via GitHub or LinkedIn!
+For any queries, feature requests, or contributions, feel free to reach out via GitHub or [Linkedin](https://www.linkedin.com/in/srv-gupta/)!